| Lesson 3 || The application layer of the TCP-IP Protocol |

 Application Layer of the TCP-IP Protocol

-The familiar Internet services are examples of application-layer protocols.
+The familiar Internet services

 On UNIX machines, the